 The mushroom of immortality.
 That gets your attention!
 You want your dog to live forever, don’t you?
 Well … you might be able to extend your dog’s life by giving her this mushroom.

 What Are Reishi Mushrooms?

-The mushroom of immortality is one of the names for reishi … a powerful medicinal mushroom that’s been used for thousands of years in traditional Chinese medicine as well as in Japan and Korea.
+The mushroom of immortality is one of the names for reishi.
+It’s a powerful medicinal mushroom.
+It’s been popular for thousands of years in traditional Chinese medicine.
 You’ll also see reishi called by their botanical name Ganoderma lucidum or the Chinese name Ling zhi.

 What Reishi Mushrooms Do

 Unlike many other medicinal plants, there’s a lot of research on reishi mushrooms.
 A 2012 paper by researchers Priya Batra et al, at India’s Maharishi Markandeshwar University, called reishi “a bitter mushroom with amazing health benefits” (1) … and summarized their many medicinal properties, including: